Social Work

 Students are responsible for knowing the information contained in the catalog and field manual.
 All students are expected to abide by the expectations listed in the catalog and the field manual.

 Students have a responsibility to secure a field placement in consultation with the appropriate Field Director.
-The catalog and field manual contain important information that students are expected to become familiar with.
-You still have to follow the guidelines and instructions outlined in them even if you didn't read them.
+The catalog and field manual contains important information that students are expected to become familiar with.
+You still have to follow the guidelines and instructions outlined in them, even if you didn't read them.
 You must get in touch with the field director if you want to request an exception to any rule or procedure.

 Students are responsible for regularly reading and responding to the emails they receive through their NNU email account.

 Students are responsible for their participation in class.
-Students who engage in other non-class activities, such as using a cell phone and working on an assignment for another course, as well as those who nap in class or read outside of class materials, interfere with the learning process.
+Students who engage in other non-class activities, such as using a cell phone and working on an assignment for another course, as well as those who nap in class or read outside-of-class materials, interfere with the learning process.
 The learning process is compromised by this behavior, which disturbs the learning environment for everyone involved.

 Students are responsible for their conduct at all times, which is expected to conform to the NASW Code of Ethics, the catalog, and the field manual.
 Thus, students will refrain from using abusive or disrespectful language.
 The use of abusive or disrespectful language damages the classroom environment.
 A student is in violation of the catalog when they act inappropriately in class.
 When a student disrupts a class physically or verbally, the instructor will either refer the situation to the program director or take immediate disciplinary action.

-Students are responsible for notifying their professors if they will absent from class.
+Students are responsible for notifying their professors if they will be absent from class.
 If there was an emergency, the student should notify their professor as soon as possible to explain why they missed class.
-Sometimes alternative assignments are made available by professors, but not always.
+Sometimes, alternative assignments are made available by professors, but not always.
 Students are expected to proactively seek the information they missed in that class section.

 Students are responsible for turning in their assignments on time.
-Students should contact their professor about any assignment that they know will be late.
+Students should contact their professors about any assignment that they know will be late.
 It is up to the professor’s discretion how the missed assignment will be handled.
 If a student did not submit an assignment on time due to a last-minute emergency, the student should notify their professors as early as possible and explain the delay.

 Students are responsible for watching instructional videos that are assigned by their professors.
 This includes videos about Canvas or Tevera.